Private Wireless Federated Learning with Anonymous Over-the-Air Computation: Main Results

 \section{Main Results}

-As we discussed in the previous section, we sample both the participating devices and the local datasets to be used in each iteration.
-It is well known that the privacy of randomized mechanisms can be amplified by subsampling \cite{balle2018privacy,wang2019subsampled,mironov2019r}; however, these results are for the centralized setting.
-To directly apply them to the distributed setting and take the advantage of the sampling in the privacy calculation, we make sure that all of the data samples are chosen uniformly with probability $p\cdot q$ and independently.
+As we discussed in the previous section, we sample the participating devices and the local datasets to be used in each iteration.
+It is well known that the privacy of randomized mechanisms can be amplified by subsampling \cite{balle2018privacy, wang2019subsampled, mironov2019r}; however, these results are for the centralized setting.
+To take advantage of sampling in the distributed setting, we make sure that all of the data samples are chosen independently and uniformly with probability $pq$.
 However, the challenge is that since the local datasets of different devices are distinct, the conditional probability of a data point being chosen given some other data point is already sampled may not be the same as the marginal probability of the same event.
 For example, if these two data points are hosted by the same device, then the conditional probability of the second data point being chosen is $q$, instead of $pq$.
 One way of overcoming this problem is shuffling the whole dataset across the devices after each iteration to cancel the effect of locality.
 However, this would incur a large communication cost.
 A better way is to exploit the wireless nature of the protocol as we explain next.